thekakamask/RealEstateManager/README.md

 ## ✅ **LAST MAJOR UPDATES (see [UPDATES.md](./UPDATES.md) for details)**

+   - 🔄 Offline ➡️ Online synchronization added for all main domain types (User, Property, Photo, Poi, PropertyPoiCross)
-   - 🔥 Firestore integration completed for all major domain types (User, Property, Photo, Poi, CrossRef) with upload/get/delete methods + FirestoreCollections centralized
+   - 🔄 Online ➡️ Offline synchronization added for all main domain types (User, Property, Photo, Poi, PropertyPoiCross)
-   - 🛡️ R8/ProGuard compatibility ensured via @Keep annotations + custom rules for Firebase deserialization
-   - 🔁 Full mapping logic implemented for all entities (domain ↔ onlineEntity) with centralized toOnlineEntity() / toModel() mappers and Log.d debug tracing for deserialization
+   - 🧩 Individual SyncManagers (Download/Upload) implemented for each entity type, orchestrated by a global DownloadManager/UploadManager to handle bulk synchronization
+   - 🗃️ upload<Entity>()/download<Entity>() methods added to all Room-based DAO and Repository layers to mark entities as synced after successful Firestore upload/download
+   - ✅ Comprehensive unit & instrumentation tests added for DAO and Repository layers to cover new sync logic, including update operations and sync status tracking

 ## ❌ **NEXT UPDATES**